-We have audited the financial statements of Al Dhabi Brokerage Services L.L.C. (the "Company"), which comprise the balance sheet as at 31 December 2007, and the income statement, statement of changes shareholder's equity and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of Al Dhabi Brokerage Services L.L.C. (the "Company"), which comprise the balance sheet as at December 31, 2008, and the income statement, statement of changes in shareholder's equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes as set out in pages 4 to 23.